raspberrypi/style-guide/style-guide.md

 *   Commodore 64 (computer)
 *   Commodore Amiga – shorten to Amiga after first use
 *   Commodore International – company producing the Commodore family of computers
+*   Compute Module, Compute Module 3, Compute Module 3 Lite - CM1, CM3, CM3 Lite.
+Abbreviations should only be used after first using the full product name, and only where repeating the full name would become cumbersome.
 *   computer science (**not** computing science)
 *   cookie – lower case for both biscuits and tracking cookies
 *   corrupted – use *corrupted*, not *corrupt* when describing data. *The file is corrupted.*